fallen-icarus/cardano-swaps/README.md

 exchange rates to protect herself.
 Higher potential profit also carries with it higher potential risk.

-This use case is meant more for professional traders but anyone can provide liquidity like this.
+This use case is meant more so for professional traders, but anyone can provide liquidity like this.

 ### Expressive Beacon Queries